An ad-free and cookie-free website.

-We show how VVV stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Chemicals: Major Diversified industry.
+We show how VVV stock compares to 2,000+ US-based stocks, and to peers in the Wholesale Trade sector and Petroleum and Petroleum Products Merchant Wholesalers (except Bulk Stations and Terminals) industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Valvoline Inc. (NYSE: VVV) is a leading worldwide marketer and supplier of premium branded lubricants and automotive services, with sales in more than 140 countries.
 Established in 1866, the Company's heritage spans more than 150 years, during which time it has developed powerful brand recognition across multiple product and service channels.
 Valvoline ranks as the No. 3 passenger car motor oil brand in the DIY market by volume.
 It operates and franchises nearly 1,500 quick-lube locations, and it is the No. 2 chain by number of stores in the United States under the Valvoline Instant Oil ChangeSM brand and the No. 3 chain by number of stores in Canada under the Valvoline Great Canadian Oil Change brand.
 It also markets Valvoline lubricants and automotive chemicals, including Valvoline High Mileage with MaxLife technology motor oil for engines over 75,000 miles; Valvoline Advanced Full Synthetic motor oil; Valvoline Premium Blue™ heavy-duty motor oil; Valvoline Multi-Vehicle Automatic Transmission Fluid; and Zerex™ antifreeze.